coreos/etcd-operator/README.md

 ## Limitations

-- The etcd operator does not work well with Kubernetes: https://github.com/kubernetes/kubernetes/issues/39816.
+- The etcd operator does not work well with Kubernetes 1.5.0, 1.5.1, and 1.5.2: https://github.com/kubernetes/kubernetes/issues/39816.

 - The etcd operator only manages the etcd cluster created in the same namespace.
 Users need to create multiple operators in different namespaces to manage etcd clusters in different namespaces.